 It can be tricky to find restaurants that make every traveler happy.
 This is where street food comes in—you’ll find delicious, cheap food at basically all of Puerto Rico’s vacation spots.
 Locals suggest looking out for classics, like empanadas, bacalaitos (thin-cut, deep fried cod fish) and piraguas (similar to snow cones).

 Juggling your own suitcases is challenging—now try keeping track of multiple travelers and their bags.
 Instead, make planning your trip to Puerto Rico even easier on yourself by packing light.
 Since Puerto Rico’s weather remains in the mid-60s to high 80s all year, bring shorts, tank tops, and dresses that can be worn in different combinations.
 Anything you forget can be easily purchased at local convenience stores.

-Although many Puerto Ricans speak English, knowing some basic Spanish travel phrases shows respect for Puerto Rican culture and gives you the chance to bond over a new shared experience (laughing at each other’s language mistakes is always fun too).
-Plus, if this is your family’s first time traveling to Puerto Rico, familiarizing yourselves with Spanish makes for less culture/language shock.
+Although many Puerto Ricans speak English, knowing some basic Spanish travel phrases shows respect for Puerto Rican culture and gives you the chance to bond over a new shared experience.

 With high safety levels, great discounts, and plenty of travel options, family vacations to Puerto Rico have never been more doable than right now.
 Tap into our network of local trip planners (AKA Heroes) to customize your family’s ultimate Puerto Rico experience.
 Message us and check out these links for more local travel advice: